FDA signs off on updated COVID boosters. Here's what to know about the new vaccine shots for fall 2023.

 When will the new COVID booster be available?

-Shots can begin shipping out this week following the FDA's authorizations and approvals for the new vaccines.
+Shots from Pfizer and Moderna can begin shipping out this week following the FDA's authorizations and approvals for the revised mRNA vaccines.

 Vaccinators have already been pre-ordering doses.
 The shipments mark the first largely purchased and delivered through the traditional commercial market, instead of the government-bought supplies from earlier in the pandemic.

 While the FDA's move also means vaccinators can legally begin offering the shots, most will likely wait until the CDC also weighs in with its recommendations on the revised vaccines.
-That is a key step to guarantee federal requirements for insurance coverage of the shots as well as liability protections for vaccinators.
+That is a key step to guarantee federal liability protections for vaccinators.

 The Biden administration has said it plans to continue offering its online search portal to find COVID-19 vaccinations.
 However, for Americans with private insurance, whether their plans cover options on that website may vary between insurers.